aws/aws-application-networking-k8s/docs/guides/getstarted.md

     === "AWS CLI"

-        You can use AWS CLI to manually create a VPC Lattice Service Network association to the previously created `my-hotel` Service Network:
+        You can use AWS CLI to manually create a VPC Lattice service network association to the previously created `my-hotel` service network:

         ```bash linenums="1"
         aws vpc-lattice create-service-network --name my-hotel